fent/chrome-options/README.md

 * `Array.<Object>` - `options`
 * `String` - `layout` - "column" or "row".
 Defaults to "column".

-Similar to checkbox with `options`, but without a checkbox.
-Not just aesthetic, will still be saved as an object.
+Similar to checkbox with `options`, but without the checkbox.
+Not just for aesthetic purposes, will still be saved as an object.

 ### list

 ![list](images/complex_list.png)

 * `Array.<Object>` - `fields` - Required.
 List of fields for this list.
-  * `String` - `type` - Only basic types listed above and custom fields supported.
+  * `String` - `type` - Only basic field types listed above and custom fields supported.
-  * `String` - `name` - Required.
+  * `String` - `name` - Required for non-layout types.
-  * `Boolean` - `required` - Set to true if you require this particular field to be a truthy value in order for this row to be saved.
+  * `Boolean` - `required` - Set to true if you require this particular field to be a truthy value for this row to be saved.
   * `Object` - `bindTo` - Will only display this field if another field with name matching `bindTo.field` has the value `bindTo.value`, which can be be a string or an array of strings.
 * `Boolean` - `head` - True if you want to display table headings.
 Requires fields to have `desc` properties.
 * `Boolean` - `sortable` - True if you'd like users to be able to drag and reorder rows around.
 * `Boolean` - `collapsible` - True if you want the table's content to be collapsible. `desc` recommended.
 * `Array.<Option>` - `first` - You can specify a different set of fields for the first row.

 Will save its value as an array.
-If the list only contains one field, it will be an array of values of that field.
+If there is only one field, it will be an array of values of that field.
 Otherwise, an array of objects.
 When the last row's value is changed, a new row will be added.

 ### [field]-list

-A shortcut for a single field list.
+Shortcut for a single field list.

 ### checkbox-[field]

-A checkbox with a field right next to it.
-I found myself using this one a few times.
+Shortcut for a checkbox with a field right next to it.

 ![checkbox-field](images/complex_checkbox_field.png)

 * `Boolean` - `defaultEnabled`
 * `Object` - `defaultValue`

-A checkbox and a type of field, side by side.
 Saved as an object, `enabled` set to `true` when the checkbox is checked, and `value` set to the field's value.

 # Layout Fields

-Use these to help structure your page.
+Use these to help structure the layout of your page.

 ### h3